Timeliness calculations - Canada

 "CA" or "DD"

-end of the next business day following the collateral date (which is also the date portion of the event timestamp)
+end of the next business day following the valuation date (date portion of collateral date)

 NON-DD/CA